![]() |

 "It is the Defenders' position that

-specific sanction for the employment of Counsel for the Sheriff Court
+sanction for the employment of Senior Counsel in the

 The Auditor's response